NEW ERA OF MOBILE ENERGY

 Where Demand Is Growing Fastest — and Why VENDOR Fits Perfectly

 1. Autonomous energy demand is surging across mission-critical sectors.
-Defense, telecom, data centers, healthcare, logistics, construction — all need power now, not after infrastructure arrives.
+Defense, telecom, data centers, healthcare, logistics, construction, electric transport, marine applications — all need power now, not after infrastructure arrives.

 2. This isn’t just growth — it’s a wake-up call for outdated tech.
 Batteries, generators, hydrogen can’t keep up with demands for mobility, uptime, scalability, and independence.